 Unlike many other jurisdictions, English law does allow testators to make a will to leave their worldly goods to whoever they chose, whether this be family members, friends or the local dogs home.
 However, certain categories of person can make a claim against the estate under the Inheritance (Provision for Family and Dependents) Act 1975 on the basis that the will or an intestacy makes no reasonable financial provision for them.
 People falling within this category are spouse, civil partners, cohabitees, children and persons who were being maintained by the deceased at the date of death.

-Claims under the Act by adult children are far from straightforward, especially where the child is not disabled and capable of earning a living.
+Claims under the Inheritance (Provision for Family and Dependents) Act 1975 (The Act) by adult children are far from straightforward, especially where the child is not disabled and capable of earning a living.

-Yesterday, the Supreme Court delivered its long awaited judgment in just such a claim by an adult child and reaffirmed the freedom of a testator to leave their estate to whoever they chose.
-This case (Ilott v The Blue Cross and others ( UKSC 17)) has made tabloid headlines, not least because its facts could easily feature in a soap opera.
+In 2017 the Supreme Court delivered its long awaited judgment in just such a claim by an adult child and reaffirmed the freedom of a testator to leave their estate to whoever they chose.
+This case (Ilott v The Blue Cross and others ( UKSC 17)) made tabloid headlines, not least because its facts could easily feature in a soap opera.

 Heather Illot was the only child of the deceased, Melita Jackson.
 Heather and her mother had been estranged for some 26 years, as the result of Heather running off with her now husband when she was aged 17.
 While there were three attempts at reconciliation, unfortunately these came to nothing and mother and daughter lived separate lives.